-The counter argument is that the fares freeze has damaged TfL’s finances, and when the vote-winning proposal was made, it was pointed out by many comentators at the time that it would hurt TfL’s ability to invest in capital upgrades.
-However, the cost, while not insignificant, was modest in compareson to TfL’s total revenues – estimated to be around £160 million in 2019 on revenues of £5.7 billion.
+The counter-argument is that the fares freeze has damaged TfL’s finances, and when the vote-winning proposal was made, it was pointed out by many commentators at the time that it would hurt TfL’s ability to invest in capital upgrades.
+However, the cost, while not insignificant, was modest in comparison to TfL’s total revenues – estimated to be around £160 million in 2019 on revenues of £5.7 billion.

 The total forgone revenue of the fares freeze over the past four years being equivalent to roughly one-year’s worth of forgone government grant.